DataDog/integrations-extras/redis_enterprise/README.md

 (https://docs.datadoghq.com/developers/integrations/python/)
  on any machine.

+2. Checkout the [repository][2]

-2. Run `ddev release build redis_enterprise` to build the package.
+3. Run `ddev release build redis_enterprise` to build the package.

-3. [Download the Datadog Agent][2].
+3. [Download the Datadog Agent][3].

 4. Upload the build artifact to any host with an Agent and run `datadog-agent integration install -w path/to/redis_enterprise/dist/<ARTIFACT_NAME>.whl`.
+For information regarding starting and stopping the agent, see [start, stop, and restart the agent][5].
+For other information about the agent, see [agent status and information][6].

 ### Configuration

-!!!
-Add list of steps to set up this integration !!!
+5. Set the openmetrics_endpoint to point to your cluster.
+See the [example][4].

 ### Validation

-!!!
-Add steps to validate integration is functioning as expected !!!
+6. Ensure you can ping the machine, particularly in a cloud environment.
+Run wget or curl to ensure that you can receive metrics.

 ## Data Collected

+The current release gathers all metrics for databases, nodes, and shard.

 ### Metrics